 For complete details on the reinstatement process, visit the College of Human Sciences academic standards webpage.

-Students wishing to request an exception to policy should contact their College of Human Sciences academic adviser to begin the process.
-Not sure who your adviser is?
-See the adviser directory, or visit your AccessPlus account.
+Students wishing to request an exception to policy should contact their College of Human Sciences academic advisor to begin the process.
+Not sure who your advisor is?
+See the advisor directory, or visit your AccessPlus account.